shotgunsoftware/sg-jira-bridge/docs/known_issues.rst

   may enable unique values on the **Jira Key** in Shotgun, however this will now generate an error in Shotgun if a synced Entity is duplicated.
 Perhaps it's better than possibly corrupting the synced Jira Issue.

+- Jira single-line `Text Field` fields are limited to 255 characters.
+When syncing from Shotgun to Jira, if the Shotgun field is mapped to a Jira single-line Text Field, and the value is longer than 255 characters, a warning is logged, the synced value will be truncated and an addendum added that says to look in Shotgun for the full value.
+This could cause data loss if the field is then updated in Jira which will overwrite the original value in Shotgun.